-The fourth group includes governance indicators taken from two different sources: the Worldwide Governance Indicators (WGI) database (see Kaufmann et al., 2010) and the Economic Freedom of the World database produced by the Fraser Institute.22 These indicators, coming from opinion surveys, are qualitative and are used as control variables for a check of robustness results.
-The indicators used are Voice and Accountability, Corruption Reduction, Government Effectiveness, Capital Market Regulation, Capital Control and Regulatory Quality.
-All the indicators, with the exception of corruption, capital controls and credit market regulations (available from 2000 on an annual basis) are only available from 2002 onwards.
-We expect all these indicators to have a positive impact on the CA balance as they all proxy 'institutional quality'.
-The improvement in institutional quality is a drag on moral hazard and adverse selection and leads to more effective capital allocation in the international financial market (see Table 1 of the Appendix for a full description).
+Corruption Reduction, Government Effectiveness, Capital Market Regulation, Capital Control and Regulatory Quality.
+All the indicators, with the exception of corruption, capital controls and credit market regulations (available from 2000 on an annual basis) are only available starting from 2002.
+We expect all these indicators to have a positive impact on the CA balance as they all proxy "institutional quality".
+The improvement in institutional quality is a drag on moral hazard and adverse selection and leads to more effective capital allocation in the international financial market (see Table A1 of the Appendix for a full description).

-4. Econometric analysis
+4. Econometric Analysis

 In this section we empirically investigate to what extent European financial integration and other EU specific effects (i.e. the creation of EMU) accounted for CA divergences among the Eurozone members using both static and dynamic panel econometric models.
+Static panel regressions allow comparing the results with previous studies based on pooled regressions as we have cross-country time series data.
+Dynamic panel techniques are used in the full sample analysis (Table 5) only as robustness check because trade flows, and thus the CA, are affected by marked persistence effects due to the existence of sunk costs in entering foreign markets.
+In the other tables we focus on static